You've been around the block. Seen a thing or two. But what was going on back when you were but a weeeee babe?

 The Type 3s were the star performers of their childhood, always chasing the next accolade.

-These kids were raised in environments where success and achievement were encouraged and seen as the ultimate measure of worth.
+These kids learned early that love felt conditional.
+Affection came after the good report card, the winning goal, the performance that made the family proud.
+Somewhere they internalized: who I am isnât enough â what I do is what makes me lovable.
 They could often be seen bragging or hanging out with the older or cool kids.
-They always wanted to be the fastest, strongest, prettiest, or one who could sing the best.
+They always wanted to be the fastest, strongest, prettiest, or the one who could sing the best.

 Type 4: The Tortured Artists